AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 2 unique allowlist entries for `python-crontab` when running stubtest in CI.

-### Pyright settings in CI: *strict*
+### Pyright settings in CI: *not strict*

-All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.
+This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.

 ### Statistics on the annotations in typeshed's stubs for `python-crontab`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 176
+    - Annotated parameters: 174
-    - Unannotated parameters: 0
+    - Unannotated parameters: 2
     - Explicit `Any` parameters: 17
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 3
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 1
 - Returns:
-    - Annotated returns: 150
+    - Annotated returns: 146
-    - Unannotated returns: 0
+    - Unannotated returns: 4
     - Explicit `Any` returns: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 4
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
     - Annotated variables: 72
     - Explicit `Any` variables: 1